defold/doc/docs/en/manuals/font-richtext.md

     "<color=#66b3ff><shake amplitude=0.2 hz=20>")
 ```

 Tags are applied from left to right, as though they were nested around the object text.
 A caller-selected object style is applied after the default style.
-Static fields supplied later replace earlier fields; effects are appended in order.
+When multiple tags set the same render property, the value applied later overrides earlier values.
+Effects are appended in left-to-right order.

 ::: sidenote
 Calling `font.set_style()` replaces that named style's render properties and effects.
 Resource-defined decorations remain unchanged, so redefining `link` does not remove its default underline.
 Named styles accept render-only tags such as `color`, `outline`, `shadow`, `gradient`, `wave`, and `shake`.
 Layout-changing, decoration, and object tags are rejected.